Tricksterrly/Computer-science-class/Journal.md

 #Stemtmber 18 2023
 Cotunining with karel I am going to see if I can get to aleast 3.0 by the end of the week.

+#October 4 2023
+We mess with car and learn how to move it with code.